-- Fill gearbox assembly with oil.
-Refer to Mower Deck Gearbox Lubrication in this section for instructions. - 12.
+- 11. Fill gearbox assembly with oil.
+Refer to LUBRI-CATION for Mower Deck Gearbox Lubrication in this section for instructions. - 12.
 Reassemble remaining items onto deck to complete installation.
 After installing blades, check that the blade timing is correct by moving the blades through one (1) complete revolution.
 Make sure blade tips pass clear of each other.